RarelyCharlie/rarelycharlie.github.io/_draft/links.md

 You can change the maximum number of smart links shown in the menu.
 This number does not include starred and pinned links at the top.

 You can make Smart Links more forgetful, so that links to pages you do not visit often disappear from the menu more quickly, allowing new links to take their place.

+If you make the forgetfulness zero, then Smart Links never forgets, and when the menu is full it never changes.
+If you make it too large, then the menu might be unstable, making it difficult to use reliably.